aarondcoleman/Fitbit.NET/WorkingWithFitabasePrivateBranch.md

 * git pull origin async-portable
 * git push

-To be extra sure that changes go up to the private repo (but it should be the default) from the FitabasePrivate:
+To be extra sure that changes go up to the private repo and branch of FitabasePrivate use this to push changes:
 * git push -u private FitabasePrivate